Track, manage, and report Act 48 continuing education hours directly to PERMS

 Secure, 100% Web-based system connected directly to the PDE PERMS system

-Act 48 Credit Keeper enables a school district to record and submit all continuing education hours to the Pennsylvania Department of Education.
+The Act 48 Module of Comply enables a school entity to record and submit all continuing education hours to the Pennsylvania Department of Education.
 In-service programs and workshops conducted by your school can be credited to each employee in minutes!
 All information is entered and saved via a secure and confidential web site that is designed specifically for your school.

 Benefits to Personnel Departments

 - Eliminates all gaps in record keeping.
-Each school has an accurate count of every hour for every employee in their school district.
+Each school has an accurate count of every hour for every employee in their school.

 - Provides a seamless transfer of data directly to the Pennsylvania Department of Education.

-- Allows personnel departments to maintain accurate records of each Act 48 hour submitted to the PDE for each employee.
+- Allows personnel departments to maintain accurate records of each hour submitted to the PDE for each employee.

 - Was designed by Pennsylvania Personnel Directors to meet the specific needs of Pennsylvania schools.